-Notes: CO2e = carbon dioxide equivalent; MT= metric tons
+Notes: CO2e = carbon dioxide equivalent; MT= metric tons 1 Based on 2008 population of 37,348.
+Source: Data compiled by AECOM 2010.

 This chapter includes specific goals and policies to guide the City's approach to climate change, including emissions reductions targets, guidelines for preparing inventories or plans, and general reduction strategies.
 Since climate change is a cross-cutting issue impacted by topics throughout the General Plan, this section also references goals and policies for topics like land use and mobility, found elsewhere in the General Plan.
 A separate Climate Action